edgBR/product-markdown-forecast/README.md

 renv::use_python(python="C:/Users/Asus/AppData/Local/Programs/Python/Python38/python.exe", type = "virtualenv")
 ```

-Python dependencies contain the gluon-ts library: https://github.com/awslabs/gluon-ts, which in windows requires the VS Code Build tools.
+Python dependencies contain [gluon-ts](https://github.com/awslabs/gluon-ts), which in windows requires the VS Code Build tools.
 If VS Code Build tools are not installed you might receive the following error when restoring the python environment:

 ```python
     Running setup.py install for ujson: finished with status 'error'